ray-project/ray/doc/source/data/creating-datasets.rst

 Deferred Read Task Execution
 ============================

-Datasets created via the ``ray.data.read_*()`` APIs are lazy: initially, none of read tasks will be executed.
+Datasets created via the ``ray.data.read_*()`` APIs are lazy: no read tasks are executed until a downstream consumption operation triggers execution.
 Metadata inspection functions like :meth:`ds.schema() <ray.data.Dataset.schema>` and :meth:`ds.show() <ray.data.Dataset.show>` will trigger execution of only one or some tasks, instead of all tasks.
-This is enabling metadata can be inspected right away.
-Executing further transformations on the Dataset will trigger execution of all read tasks, and execution of all read tasks can be triggered manually using the :meth:`ds.fully_executed() <ray.data.Dataset.fully_executed>` API.
+This allows metadata to be inspected right away.
+Execution of all read tasks can be triggered manually using the :meth:`ds.fully_executed() <ray.data.Dataset.fully_executed>` API.